Mohsem35/DBA/TDEPostgreSQL.md

 ```
 sudo su - postgres
 ```
-After this step, you now need to initialize your database in a directory of your choice.
-This is essential to be on the safe side, that is to reduce any permission errors during the running of the postgres server.
+After this step, you now need to initialize your database in a **`directory of our choice`**.
+This is essential to be on the _safe side_, that is to _reduce any permission errors_ during the running of the postgres server.
 Create the directory and add the attributes to it for access later on:

 ```